boisgera/visualization-of-holomorphic-functions/README.md

 ## Getting started

-If you want to work in your browser, without any install steps
+If you want to work in your browser, without any install steps, either

-  - Create a new marimo notebook: <https://marimo.app/> or
+  - create a new marimo notebook: <https://marimo.app/> or

-  - Open the final project notebook [here](https://boisgera.github.io/visualization-of-holomorphic-functions/).
+  - open the final project notebook [here](https://boisgera.github.io/visualization-of-holomorphic-functions/).

 ## Installation

-For more control, install [uv], clone the repository of this project and inside its directory, execute either:
+For more control, install [uv], clone this GitHub repository and inside the project directory, execute either:

 ```bash
 uv marimo edit my-new-notebook.py